A. The applicant shall submit an application on a form supplied by the Board.

 (b) Speech-language pathologist who is currently licensed to practice speech pathology in the United States.

-(3) Documentation should be submitted with the applicant's initial application but, in all cases, shall be submitted before the applicant's second attempt at passing the Test of Spoken English or its equivalent.
+(3) Documentation should be submitted with the applicant’s initial application but, in all cases, shall be submitted before the applicant’s second attempt at passing the TOEFL or the OPI.

 (4) After the second examination, documentation of an impairment may not be submitted or accepted unless there has been an intervening medical/surgical event which has created the impairment.